 This article is a more general view, but if you’re interesting in finding out why I, specifically, do genealogy, my recent guest-post on The Scrappy Genealogist’s blog titled Philip Trauring – How He Does It – Secrets from a Geneadaddyblogger is probably the best exposition on that topic (as well as why I blog about genealogy).

-What They Saved: Pieces of a Jewish Past by Nancy K. Miller.
-I wasn't familiar with Ms. Miller's work before, and perhaps if I had read some of her other books, including an earlier book on the death of her father, I might have had a different perspective, but I'll write my impression based on the book as it stands on its own.
+This article is partly a book review, or rather it is a book review intertwined with my view as to why people do genealogy.
+I’m not sent books to review by genealogy or Jewish publishers, and in any event this book was published by the University of Nebraska Press, so yes I bought this book to enjoy it.
+The book is What They Saved: Pieces of a Jewish Past by Nancy K. Miller.
+I wasn’t familiar with Ms. Miller’s work before, and perhaps if I had read some of her other books, including an earlier book on the death of her father, I might have had a different perspective, but I’ll write my impression based on the book as it stands on its own.

 Of course, nothing stands on its own.
 I came to be interested in the book because it related to genealogy, and specifically Jewish genealogy.
 That background colors my view of the book, to be certain, as does my own history.